MaherDissem/CI-Failing-Builds-Detection/README.md

 Thus, withing the framework of this project, we aim to reduce the number of builds executed by skipping those deemed unnecessary.

 This repository contains:
+- Generation of a commit history dataset for open-source projects consisting of 20 commit-level features for CI-skip prediction using GitHub's REST API.
 - Benchmark of different Machine Learning models for CI skip commits detection on the TravisTorrent dataset.
-- Using a Genetic Algorithm to detect the optimal CI-skip decision rule using Binary Tree representation of rules. implementation of [1]
+- Using a Genetic Algorithm to detect the optimal CI-skip decision rule using Binary Tree representation of IF-THEN rules. implementation of [1]
 - Hyper Parameter Optimization of ML/DL models using Genetic Algorithms. implementation of [2]
-- A novel Deep Reinforcement Learning based approach to build an optimal decision tree that account for data imbalance to classify commits. inspired by [3]
+- A novel Deep Reinforcement Learning based approach to build an optimal decision tree that accounts for data imbalance to classify commits. inspired by [3]

 [1] Detecting continuous integration skip commits using multi-objective evolutionary search, Islem Saidani, Ali Ouni, and Mohamed Wiem Mkaouer